gtulipani/water-jug-riddle-service/README.md

   are assumed to be valid, therefore both of them are executed in parallel (using go-routines and WaitGroups).

 ### Improvements
-- The project could be easily dockerized with a `docker-compose` or `Dockerfile`.
+- The project could be dockerized with a `docker-compose` or `Dockerfile`.
+- After adding the UI, the CI needs to be reconfigured to work with both React and Go.

 ## CI
 **Travis** (`.travis.yml`) and **GitHub Workflows** have been configured as CI software.